deepshard/trufflesdk/README.md

 - General LLM Inference
   - Fully featured with structured JSON schema output, tuning things like temperature and sampling, and selecting from our range of models
-  - synchronous and streaming generations
+  - Synchronous and streaming generations
 - Vision Model Inference
   - Same features as above, with optimizations for image interpretation and OCR tasks!
 - Text Embeddings